holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 * **Manure Tab**:
     * Leave **Solid storage (with or without litter)** as the default manure handling system.

-> *Note: The number of animals, average daily gain, and feed quality are the minimum required inputs for calculating methane and nitrous oxide emissions.
-Length of management periods (e.g., duration of grazing) will also be needed.*

 ## Entering 'Chicken Egg Production' Information

 Click on the "**Hens**" row in the animal group section in **Step 1**.
-Information related to numbers, housing, and manure management is entered the same as it was for the cockerel and pullet groups above.
-As egg-laying occurs year round, there is only a single 365 day management period for hens.
+As egg-laying occurs year round, there is only a single 358-day management period for hens.

 * **General Tab:**